-Ensure that HoS and SPOs (or OPOs) date and initial when they review the register and note any changes made.
+Ensure that the Strategic Director and SPOs (or OPOs) date and initial when they review the register and note any changes made.
 This gives evidence that the registers are being reviewed in line with the policy and makes it easier to spot changes made.